Tutor Handbook

 • Admit mistakes.
 We all make them, and you will make some while you are here.

 • Ask for help when you need it.
 You most likely will run into a question that you can’t answer, or a situation that you can’t handle or that makes you uncomfortable.
 We don’t expect you to know everything or to know how to handle everything, so please don’t have those expectations of yourself.
-Ask your Coordinator for help when you need it, either during or after a session.
+Ask a Coordinator for help when you need it, either during or after a session.

 • Communicate quickly with any ethical or personal concern.
 (As a peer tutor, a fellow student may disclose information that is beyond the scope of your role.
 Due to the variability of situations and the individuality of our students, it is impossible to train peer tutors to handle every scenario that may arise.
 However, do not hesitate to reach out to staff for guidance, support, and next steps.)